ds-spec/build-your-own-git/notes/stage-4-read-tree-object.md

 ### Prerequisite Knowledge

-A **tree object** in Git maps filenames to their corresponding blob IDs, solving the limitation of blobs, which only store raw file content without any context about filenames or directory structure.
+A **tree object** in Git maps filenames to their corresponding blob IDs, addressing the limitation of blobs, which store raw file content without context about filenames or directory structure.

 ---

 ### Key Concepts

 1. **Blob**: Stores raw file content.
-2. **Tree**: Adds context by mapping filenames, directory structure, and permissions to blob IDs.
+2. **Tree**: Maps filenames, directory structure, and permissions to blob IDs.

 ---